-- Conduct condition Survey to the Building; - Identify any Unauthorized Building Works (UBWs) which include unauthorized alteration & addition and change of use; - Assess the provisions in relation to building safety, fire services installations, barrier free access, etc. in the Building according to the current statutory requirements and standards; - Assess the general condition and repair status of the Building; - Diagnose building defects and propose suitable repair methodology; - Advise on any necessary upgrading works in accordance with the current statutory requirements/standards; - With their wide spectrum of knowledge, building surveyor could also act as the lead professional in preparation of the expert report, coordinate with other specialists and testing consultants, consolidate and analyze their findings / advices then formulate appropriate professional opinions.
+- Conduct condition survey to the Building; - Identify any Unauthorized Building Works (UBWs) which include unauthorized alteration & addition and change of use; - Assess the provisions in relation to building safety, fire services installations, barrier free access, etc. in the Building according to the current statutory requirements and standards; - Assess the general condition and repair status of the Building; - Diagnose building defects and propose suitable repair methodology; - Advise on any necessary upgrading works in accordance with the current statutory requirements/standards; - With their wide spectrum of knowledge, building surveyor can also act as the leading professional in preparing the expert report, coordinating with other specialists and testing consultants, consolidating and analyzing their findings / advices then formulating appropriate professional opinions.